What is a kidney stone?

 A kidney stone is a hard, pebble-like deposit that forms in one or both kidneys.
 It may travel down through the urinary tract.
 The stones may be as small as a grain of sand or as large as a pearl.
 Rarely, they can be as big as golf balls.
 A stone may be smooth, irregular in shape, or jagged.
 Most are yellow or brown in color.
 There are different types of kidney stones:

 - Calcium stones.
 Calcium stones are the most common type of stones.
 Calcium is a normal part of a healthy diet and is used by bones and muscles.
 Calcium not used by the body goes to the kidneys where it is normally flushed out with the urine.
 In some people, the calcium that stays behind bonds with other waste products to form a stone.

 - Struvite stones.
 Struvite stones contain the mineral magnesium and the waste product ammonia.
 It may form after an infection in the urinary tract.

-- Cysteine stones.
-Ceystine is one of the building blocks that make up muscles, nerves, and other parts of the body.
+- Cystine stones.
+Cystine is one of the building blocks that make up muscles, nerves, and other parts of the body.
 It can build up in the urine and form a stone.
-Cysteine stones are rare.
-This form of the disease runs in families.
+Cystine stones are rare and often run in families.